 Return on Asset (RoA):

 Having understood the DuPont Model, understanding the next two ratios should be simple.
 Return on Assets (RoA) evaluates the effectiveness of the entity’s ability to use the assets to create profits.
-A well managed entity limits investments in non productive assets.
+A well-managed entity limits investments in non-productive assets.
 Hence RoA indicates the management’s efficiency at deploying its assets.
-Needless to say, higher the RoA, the better it is.
+Needless to say, the higher the ROA, the better it is.

 RoA = [Net income + interest*(1-tax rate)] / Total Average Assets

 Net income for FY 14 = Rs.367.4 Crs

 And we know from the Dupont Model the Total average assets (FY13 and FY14) = Rs.1955 Cr.

 So what does interest *(1- tax rate) mean?
 Well, think about it, the loan taken by the company is also used to finance the assets, which in turn is used to generate profits.
 So in a sense, the debtholders (entities who have given a loan to the company) are also a part of the company.
 From this perspective, the interest paid out also belongs to a stakeholder of the company.
 The company also benefits in terms of paying lesser taxes when interest is paid out; this is called a ‘tax shield’.
 For these reasons, we need to add interest (by accounting for the tax shield) while calculating the ROA.

 The Interest amount (finance cost) is Rs.7 Crs, accounting for the tax shield it would be

 = 4.76 Cr.
 Please note, 32% is the average tax rate.